Pharmacy Technicians and Support Staff

 Training

-Training is employer led within the workplace, supported by e-learning developed by us.
+Training is employer led within the workplace, supported by e-learning through our learning platform Moodle.

 The maximum amount of time a candidate has to complete is 12 months from the course start date.
 There is no minimum time requirement.